 Going places might make you leave a very cold place, taking a pretty long flight just to land in an extremely hot country.
 All this needs a bit more preparation and discretion, but usually, I manage just fine: packing light without looking like a bum – or like a tourist, which sometimes is synonymous.

 However, having the opportunity to check-in your carry-on has a big advantage compared to real hand luggage: You don’t have to mind the security restrictions.

 Therefore, you’ll find tips for both ways of travelling in each of the following chapters.

 Please note: When I write carry-on, I’m referring to the small piece of luggage – no matter if you are checking in or actually carrying it with you as your hand-luggage.

 What do you have to consider?
 If you are flying and are entitled to hand luggage only, check which size and weight are allowed – this might differ a bit from airline to airline.

 Usually, it’s something like 55 x 40 x 23 cm / about 22 x 18 x 10 inches and around 8 to 10 kg (18 to 22 pounds).
 But beware: For instance, Ryanair allows only a height of 20 cm / 8 inches.

-For a summer vacation, that should be fine if you pack wisely – and are allowed an additional handbag which e. g. with easyjet is not the case: I know that I am by far not the only person who on her first easyjet flight desperately stuffed her handbag in the piece of hand luggage since they strictly allow only one piece, and a handbag qualifies as hand luggage, too, not as a personal item.
+For a summer vacation, that should be fine if you pack wisely – and are allowed an additional handbag which e. g. with easyjet is not the case.
+I know that I am by far not the only person who on her first easyjet flight desperately stuffed her handbag in the piece of hand luggage since they strictly allow only one piece.
+For them, a handbag qualifies as hand luggage, too, not as a personal item.

 But as far as I know, it’s only easyjet, all the other carriers, even the cheap ones like Ryanair or Eurowings, do allow an extra handbag.